DvirMon/ng-workspace/projects/ngx-reactive-errors/README.md

 - Provides form error messages as `Observable` or Angular's new `Signal`.
 - Supports both individual form controls (`AbstractControl`) and grouped controls (`FormGroup`).
 - Leverages RxJS for efficient error handling with deduplication logic.
-- Customizable error messages using an `AbstractMessageManager`.
-- Fully compatible with Angular 19 and its latest utilities (`runInInjectionContext`, `toSignal`).

 ## Installation
 Install the library using npm: